 However, the answer to this question of ‘when one should invest in IP?’ lies in this thought: IP is an economic tool and it should be strategized and evaluated as one.
 If this means you delay your patent filing efforts, so be it.
 But, over the long run, your IP can play a crucial role in the future of your business, both strategically and financially.

 Of course, your IP strategy depends on the sector in which you operate, but there is no doubt that it can become the differentiating factor over the long run.

-On this premise, we pave the way for our second blog, where we take a closer look at why it is important for startups to create an IP strategy, and the role of IP in impacting your financials.
+On this premise, we pave the way for our second blog, where we take a closer look at why it is important for startups to create an IP strategy and the role of IP in impacting your financials.

 Tell me why?

 Let’s get down to some basics.
-The most common forms of IP are Patents, Trademarks, Design and Copyright.
+The most common forms of IP are Patents, Trademarks, Design, and Copyright.
 While Trademarks offer a quality assurance, patents protect a unique technology or process created by the company.
-Design, on the other hand, protects the visual design of objects, which are not utilitarian, and copyright allows the creator to have exclusive rights over his/her product or service for a limited period of time.
+Design, on the other hand, protects the visual design of objects, which are not utilitarian, and copyright allows the creator to have exclusive rights to his/her product or service for a limited period of time.

 Now, there’s always this debate about how guarded or how open you should be about your idea.
 As a blog post by a partner at Andreessen Horowitz points out that a common mistake made by first generation entrepreneurs is being too guarded about the idea.
 In the process, they spend their first U.S. $25,000 in hiring patent lawyers even before fully vetting their product.
 How can entrepreneurs avoid this?